Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'adds' and the resource 'keyword criteria to a single ad group', and specifies the return value.
-It effectively distinguishes from sibling tools like list, pause, remove, etc.
+The description states the verb 'adds', the resource 'keyword criteria to a single ad group', and the return value 'criterion_ids keyed by their input position'.
+It distinguishes from siblings like google_ads_keywords_cross_adgroup_duplicates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.